-Some of the NFDI consortia that the GWK selected for the first funding round have already made their consortium proposals available to the public.
+Some of the NFDI consortia that the GWK selected for the first funding round have already made their proposals available to the public.
 You can view these proposals at the recently created NFDI Zenodo Community Collection.

 - German Research Foundation DFG: NDFI-Related Information on the Submission of Proposals, Calls for Proposals, and more. (de)

 - Directorate of the National Research Data Infrastructure

 - Joint Science Conference GWK (de)

 - Federal Ministry of Education and Research BMBF: General Information (de)

 - "What is the National Research Data Infrastructure (NFDI)" – An Explanatory Video from the DFG